rwieruch/the-road-to-react-with-firebase/manuscript/chapter2.md

 export default App;
 ~~~~~~~~

-In addition, you can remove the *logo.svg* because it isn't used anymore.
+In addition, you can remove the *logo.svg* image, because it isn't used anymore.
 Moreover, it is up to you to keep the *App.css* file to style your application in between of this tutorial.

 {title="Command Line: src/components/",lang="text"}
 ~~~~~~~~